 10 Gym member retention ideas to pump up your profits

 We know that the fitness industry is competitive – that’s another reason to target active agers: you’re more likely to be out on your own.
 I mean, how many gyms and fitness clubs near you do cater for active agers?

-These 10 retention strategies are highly effective.
+These 10 gym member retention strategies are highly effective.
 Remember, an improvement of just 5% in member retention could pump up your profits by 25% and more.

 Active agers want to be part of something more.
 They want community.
 They are also competitive.
 You can tap into this competitiveness and create a sense of community.

 Group activities are a fantastic way of allowing members to compete with their friends and peers, and they give you the opportunity to acknowledge individual and group success.
-That motivates return visits and continued membership.
+Organize hikes, picnics, or movie nights.
+This kind of thing motivates return visits and continued membership.

 A study by The Good Body found that half of fitness club members starting a new exercise program drop out within six months.
 One of the best ways to combat this is to stay in touch – and social media is perfect for this.
 Plus, sharing valuable content helps to create a community.